-VCU offers tuition assistance to eligible faculty and staff through tuition wavers, while VCU Health System provides education assistance to qualified employees.
+VCU offers tuition assistance to eligible faculty and staff through tuition waivers, while VCU Health System provides education assistance to qualified employees.
 If a tuition waiver or education assistance is not used, students will be billed tuition from the university at the appropriate off-campus rate.
 Employees should contact their human resources department for any questions about tuition benefit or education assistance.

 Some senior citizens may be eligible for tuition waivers.
 See the Division of Strategic Enrollment Management website for details on the Senior Citizens Higher Education Program.